 4. Full English Breakfast

-The UK is proud to be known for its high quality and delicious chocolate.
-Cadbury have been producing amazing chocolate since 1824 and is the proud holder of a Royal Warrant, meaning the Queen herself has been known to enjoy Cadbury’s chocolate.
+The UK is known for its high quality and delicious chocolate.
+Cadbury have been producing amazing chocolate since 1824 and is the proud holder of a Royal Warrant, meaning the Queen herself enjoys Cadbury’s chocolate.
 Make sure you stock up while visiting the UK and, if you want to go one step further, visit Cadbury’s World in Birmingham!

 7. Welsh Rarebit